 You can go through your library and weed out these photos manually, but a quicker and more convenient alternative is an iPhone app like Gemini Photos.
 Here’s how it works:

-- Launch Gemini Photos.
+- Download Gemini Photos and launch it.
 It will automatically start scanning your library.

 - Go to Clutter.
 This is where you’ll see screenshots, photos of text, and other useless stuff.
 All photos will be pre-selected, but you can deselect the ones you still need.